๐Ÿš€ New multimodal model: Command A Vision! (Learn more) ๐Ÿš€

-Build Things with Cohere!
+Build an Onboarding Assistant with Cohere!

 Welcome to our hands-on introduction to Cohere!
 This section is split over seven different tutorials, each focusing on one use case leveraging our Chat, Embed, and Rerank endpoints: